RDO Membership helps members to grow their business in a number of ways, notably through:

 Quality Endorsements – Members are entitled to use the RDO logo on all their sales literature, business stationery and websites.
 The logo acts as a positive endorsement for customers who can be reassured that they are dealing with a company that has signed up to a Code of Conduct.
 Mediation and ADR Scheme, and is committed to offering the best in European vacation ownership.
 In 2013, RDO published its Mission Statement, pledging high ethical standards and compliance from all members, reinforcing the message of the importance of RDO to consumers.

-Free newsletter subscription – RDO issues an e-newsletter on industry matters once a week, along with a members’ only monthly e-newsletter – ‘RDO Insider’.
-As well as a round up of RDO activities, the monthly update includes interviews with the Chairman, Chief Executive and Council Chairmen and viewpoints from members.
+Free newsletter subscription – RDO issues an e-newsletter on industry matters once a week, along with a members’ only monthly e-newsletter – ‘RDO Insider’, which is a round-up of RDO activities.
 You can also follow us on Facebook, LinkedIn and Twitter.

 RDO Discounts – RDO Membership includes entitlement to substantially reduced rates at RDO organised events such as the annual convention and regional seminars.
 RDO members may also benefit from specially negotiated reduced fees at other external events.